Debating CFB power rankings: Who's overrated and underrated?

 Chris Low: Michigan.
 The Wolverines return just about everybody on a defense that was downright nasty a year ago, and that's always a good place to start.
 But there's a ton of pressure on transfer quarterback Shea Patterson to pump some life into a stagnant passing game, and an even bigger concern is a brutal schedule that includes road trips to Notre Dame, Michigan State and Ohio State plus home games against Penn State and Wisconsin.

 Adam Rittenberg: Virginia Tech.
 Head coach Justin Fuente and defensive coordinator Bud Foster are among the best at what they do, but I just don't see it with this Hokies team.
 The NFL draft certainly took its toll on the roster, as well as other offseason issues.
 Quarterback Josh Jackson is still there but I don't know who makes plays around him.
-The defense lacks many alpha dogs other than Ricky Walker.
+The defense lacks alpha dogs other than Ricky Walker.
 This simply isn't a top-15 team right now.

 Jake Trotter: Jarrett Stidham is one of the top quarterbacks in the country.
 But what Auburn has -- or doesn't have -- returning in front of him is why the Tigers are ranked too high.
 Auburn's offensive line collectively claims only 40 career starts.
 That ranks 114th in the country, according to ESPN's Phil Steele.
 If the Tigers struggle to protect Stidham -- and run the ball -- they could be in for a tough year facing a brutal schedule.